Pros and Cons of Living in Germany

 Privacy and Personal Space

-Germans highly value their privacy.
-It’s not unusual for neighbors to have little more than a nodding acquaintance.
-This might feel cold at first, but it’s just part of the culture.
+Germans highly value their privacy and personal space.
+It’s common for neighbors to maintain a polite but distant relationship, which might feel cold to newcomers.
+Don’t take this personally; it’s just part of the culture.

 Punctuality